-I am a sociologist working as a PhD candidate at the Netherlands Institute for the Study of Crime and Law Enforcement and at the department of Sociology at the University of Amsterdam.
+I am a sociologist working as a postdoctoral research fellow at the Netherlands Institute for the Study of Crime and Law Enforcement and at the department of Sociology at the University of Amsterdam.
 I have a Bachelor’s and Master’s degree in sociology from the University of Copenhagen.

 Besides the PhD-project, I am also involved in various research projects investigating behavioral aspects of the corona pandemic.
 Using CCTV-footage we investigate how the large-scale societal changes engendered by the pandemic influence the behavior of each of us in our everyday life.
 This has led to studies investigating e.g. how social distancing behavior changes over time and how wearing a face mask influences the way we behave.